DrRuin/FlightRadar24/README.md

 - To make things even more interesting, I brought Skytrax into the mix.
 They also publish a list of top 100 airports every year based on a global survey.
 I thought it'd be fun to see how their list compares to FlightRadar24's.

 - Comparing the two lists was eye-opening.
-About 43% of the airports on FlightRadar24's list also appeared on Skytrax's top 100.
+About 43% of the airports on FlightRadar24's top 100 list also appeared on Skytrax's top 100.
 But despite these differences, both lists agreed on one thing: Singapore Changi Airport is the best in the world!

 ## Libraries